andrey-shavelev/Juice/README.md

 ## Fail-fast

-Juice follows [Fail-fast](https://en.wikipedia.org/wiki/Fail-fast)principle and it throws a _ContainerError_ when it can not find required dependencies, when a component registration is incomplete or incorrect or when any other possibly erroneous situation occurs.
+Juice follows [Fail-fast](https://en.wikipedia.org/wiki/Fail-fast) principle and it throws a _ContainerError_ when it can not find required dependencies, when a component registration is incomplete or incorrect or when any other possibly erroneous situation occurs.

-## Roadmap
+## Roadmap to Version 1.0

 1. Modules.
 2. Thread safety.
-3. Defer resolution of dependencies with Defered\<T\>.
+3. Defered resolution of dependencies with Defered\<T\>. @Inject(.deferred)
 4. AutoFactory\<T\> – to simplify creating multiple child components with arguments.
-5. Add dynamic registrations.
+5. Dynamic registrations.
+6. Weak references to a single instance component.
-6. Allow multiple components implementing the same service.
+7. Allow multiple components implementing the same service.

 ## License